Travel Safety Lessons I Learned After My Phone Was Stolen in Morocco

 This post may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.
 Thanks for supporting my site!
 See our privacy policy for more information.

-I didn’t let it ruin my trip by choosing adaptation over anger, leaning on the people around me and refusing to let one bad moment define ten days of travel.
-I learned a lot during my ten-day trip to Morocco.
+I learned so much visiting Morocco.
 Not just about Islam, history, the royal family, or Moroccan traditions, but about resilience, adaptability, and the generosity of people who had absolutely no obligation to help me.
 What started as a stressful loss quickly became a lesson in perspective.
-Read on for the full story and check out my full Morocco Guide here.

 We were on a guided tour of the medina in Marrakech.
 It was our first day, and it was raining heavily, one of those gray, wet days where everyone is walking with umbrellas and their heads down.
 We had barely started our walk through town when we arrived at the Ben Youssef Madrasa and began waiting in line to enter.